-The recall can be initiated by the manufacturer directly, or in some cases – and sometimes forcibly – by the National Highway Traffic Safety Administration (NHTSA).
+A recall can be initiated by the manufacturer directly, or in some cases – depending on the outcome of investigations – by the National Highway Traffic Safety Administration (NHTSA).

 With more recalls than ever before, it’s hard to keep up with it all.
-After announcing up to 30% of people ignore safety recalls, NHTSA created an easy, online VIN lookup tool ti quickly check your car’s recall status.
+After announcing up to 30% of people ignore safety recalls, NHTSA created an easy, online VIN lookup tool to quickly check your car’s recall status.

+The answer, like many things in life – it depends.
 The process isn’t always simple and often requires a good paper trail on your end.
 That’s why it’s important to save or scan all documents related to car repairs.